softservedata/lv257/README.md

 # Build and run
 1. Check out the project source code from github : git clone https://github.com/benas/todolist-mvc.git
+2. Import resources_MYSQL_DB.sql to newly created schema named mydatabase
-2. Open a terminal and run the following command from root directory : mvn install
+3. Open a terminal and run the following command from root directory : mvn install
-3. Choose a web framework to test and run it.
+4. Choose a web framework to test and run it.
 For example : cd todolist-web-springmvc && mvn tomcat7:run
-4. Browse the following URL : localhost:8080/
+5. Browse the following URL : localhost:8080/
-5. You can register a new account or login using the following credentials : dbuser1 / 12345
+6. You can register a new account or login using the following credentials : dbuser1 / 12345

 # Todo